Narrative structure of The Lord of the Rings: "Groping for a story"

 Shippey had noticed the alternation at the start of The Lord of the Rings between moments of dangerous adventure and of recuperation.
 Rather than suggesting that Tolkien had constructed this pattern deliberately, he proposed four explanations of how Tolkien might naturally have created this sort of material.
 Shippey suggested firstly that the text gives the impression not of a moment of inspiration followed by a period of careful invention, but of a lengthy period of laborious invention, in search of some kind of inspiration.
 Tolkien would write and invent characters, places, and events.
 He would then naturally run into the complications that inevitably arise when different story-elements collide.
 These then led at last to an inspiration.

-Shippey comments that the work gave the impression that Tolkien had been "initially groping for a story and keeping himself going with a sort of travelogue".
+Shippey comments that the work gave the impression, despite "much reworking", that Tolkien had been "initially groping for a story and keeping himself going with a sort of travelogue".
 In search of material, Tolkien indulged in "a sort of self-plagiarism", repurposing and expanding his own earlier inventions from, for instance, the poem "The Adventures of Tom Bombadil" which he had written in 1934.
 This gave him the characters Tom Bombadil, Old Man Willow, and the Barrow-wight.
 Tolkien's professional knowledge of philology, too, came to his aid, with careful concern for places and placenames, starting in the rather English Shire and then moving outside it.
-Finally, Tolkien allowed himself a measure of whimsical fun, describing the delicious meals the hobbit protagonists were able to enjoy when each adventure was over, singing cheerful songs in the form of poems embedded in the text, describing the hobbits playing about like schoolboys when a hot bath suddenly became available in Tom Bombadil's comfortable house, and most pleasurably, constructing humorous dialogue.
-Shippey comments that "Tolkien found it too easy, and too amusing, just to let the hobbits chatter on."
-His friends had to tell him to cut back the hobbit-talk.
+Finally, Tolkien allowed himself a measure of whimsical fun, describing the delicious meals the Hobbit protagonists were able to enjoy when each adventure was over, singing cheerful songs in the form of poems embedded in the text, taking hot baths in Crickhollow, and most pleasurably, constructing humorous dialogue.
+Shippey comments that "Tolkien found it too easy, and too amusing, just to let the Hobbits chatter on."
+His friends had to tell him to cut back the Hobbit-talk.